M0Data/Netflix-user-behaviour-and-revenue-insight/README.md

 ---

-## 📖 **Overview**
+##  **Overview**

-This study dives into the patterns of Netflix subscribers, revealing insights into geographical trends, subscription behaviors, and revenue streams.
-Through collaborative efforts in **SQL analysis** and **Power BI visualization**, the project provides a comprehensive view of key metrics and proposes strategies for growth and sustainability.
+This study examines Netflix subscribers' patterns, revealing insights into geographical trends, subscription behaviours, and revenue streams.
+Through collaborative efforts in SQL analysis and Power BI visualization, the project provides a comprehensive view of key metrics and proposes strategies for growth and sustainability.

 ---

-## 🔍 **Methods**
+##  **Methods**

 ### **Data Sourcing and Cleaning**
 - The dataset was sourced from **Kaggle**.